Early Decision for College: What to Know in 2026

 • I understand the financial implications and have researched aid options.

-• I meet or exceed the academic profile of admitted Early Decision students.
+• I meet or exceed the academic profile of admitted ED students.

 If you can confidently answer “yes” to these points, Early Decision may be a great choice for you.
 If not, applying Early Action or Regular Decision might provide more flexibility and options.